bentong95923/staff-management-system/README.md

 ###### Create (Selection 3)
 User can create a new profile by filing information. * mean compulsory field to be filled.
-After user enter the information, database will automatically create the ID of the newly created profile.
+After user entered the information, database will automatically create the ID of the newly created profile.

 ###### Delete (Selection 4)
 User can delete any profiles by providing ID.
 The profile will be displayed to user before deleting.